phelluy/trsltx/README.md

 `trsltx` uses a unique feature of the Textsynth API, which allows the possibility to use a formal BNF grammar to constraint the generated output.
 See [https://textsynth.com/documentation.html#grammar](https://textsynth.com/documentation.html#grammar).

-The original LaTeX file has to be split in not too long chunks by using markers `%trsltx-split` in the .tex file on single lines. `trsltx` will complain if a chunk is too long.
+The original LaTeX file is split in not too long chunks by using markers `%trsltx-split` in the .tex file on single lines. `trsltx` will complain if a chunk is too long.
 It is possible to specify a split length with the `-l` option of `trsltx`.
 In the process an intermediate file `test/simple_fr.tex` is generated with split markers.
-The automatic split is not very powerful.
+For now, the automatic split is not very powerful.
 It is recomended to adjust the position of the markers manually if the translation is not satisfactory.

 Each chunk is analyzed using a lightweight parser for a subset of the LaTeX syntax.
 A special grammar is generated for each fragment, which encourages the LLM to stick to the original text.
 This discourages invented labels, references or citations.
 In addition, LaTeX commands that are not in the original text are less likely to be generated.

-The grammar feature is deactivated if the light parser fails.
+The grammar function is deactivated if the light syntax analyser fails.
 The chunk is partially translated if the server returns an error.
+In this case, the translation must be corrected manually...

 It is also possible to mark a region that should not be translated with the markers `%trsltx-begin-ignore` and `%trsltx-end-ignore` on single lines.
 Ignored regions should not contain